 She was arrested and sent to Rikers, without bail, for three years.
 Her lawyer told her that, if she took her chance at trial, she risked being sentenced to 25 years to life for intentional murder.
 She agreed to a plea bargain and was sentenced to 20 years.

 Laura is now 57 years old.
 She has spent a total of 14 years behind bars and has two years and nine months left on her sentence.
-Tiffany is 19 years old and about to enter college.
+Her daughter is 19 years old and about to enter college.
 The two maintain a loving relationship despite the separation.
 But in prison, Laura’s health is declining.
 She suffered from a stroke; when she went to the clinic they gave her Motrin and sent her back.
 When she finally was taken to the hospital, medical staff found a blood clot in her brain.
 She has had a number of surgeries on her hands and her leg and has also been diagnosed with high cholesterol.
 Wth the limited foods available in prison, she has been changing her diet.

 Laura has already applied for clemency once in 2013.
 After five years of silence, she received a form letter informing her that her application had been denied and that she would be eligible to apply again after one year.